 What is generalised anxiety disorder?

-Generalised anxiety disorder (also referred to as GAD) is a long-term condition that causes sufferers to feel anxious about a variety of situations/issues, rather than one specific situation.
-Those with GAD will feel anxious most days and often catastrophize situations - for example, if their partner is late home from work, someone with GAD may think that they have been in an accident, rather than any other likely scenario (e.g. stuck in traffic).
+Those with GAD will feel anxious most days and often catastrophise situations.
+For example, if their partner is late home from work, someone with GAD may think that they have been in an accident, rather than any other likely scenario (e.g. stuck in traffic).

-The condition is persistent and there may be occasions where you don't understand why you are feeling anxious.
+The condition is persistent and there may be occasions when you don't understand why you are feeling anxious.
 When it comes to diagnosing GAD, it can be difficult to differentiate those with GAD and those who have a naturally nervous disposition.
-As a rule however, GAD is diagnosed if the symptoms of the condition are persistent and affect your day-to-day activities.
+As a rule, however, GAD is diagnosed if the symptoms of the condition are persistent and affect your day-to-day activities.

 Who is affected?

 GAD is considered a relatively common condition.
 According to the mental health charity Mind, in any given week in England, six in 100 people are diagnosed with GAD.
 While the NHS claims it affects more women than men, and is found to be more common in those aged 35-55.

 In this video, counsellor Amanda MacDonald (MBACP, Dip.Couns) explores what generalised anxiety disorder is, its symptoms, and how counselling can support you.

 The cause of GAD is largely unknown, although experts agree that there is likely to be a combination of factors at play.
 Research into the condition has revealed the following potential contributing factors:

 - overactivity in the parts of the brain associated with behaviour and emotion